Rohde-Schwarz/rsicplugindocumentation/docs/source/Chapter_10_WritingPythonScript.rst

 .. image:: images/python_script_instrument_alias.png

 .. tip::
-    In some cases, where you can not have the alias equal to the script variable name, you can set a default instrument for SCPI Tree.
+    In some cases, where you cannot have the alias equal to the script variable name, you can set a default instrument for SCPI Tree.
     This is then used in cases where your script variable name does not fit any instrument alias.
     See the :ref:`settings-scpi-code-completion`.